nodejs/node/doc/api/modules.md

 specific version of a package.

 Packages can depend on one another.
 In order to install package `foo`, it may be necessary to install a specific version of package `bar`.
-The `bar` package may itself have dependencies, and in some cases, these dependencies may even collide or form cycles.
+The `bar` package may itself have dependencies, and in some cases, these may even collide or form cyclic dependencies.

 Since Node.js looks up the `realpath` of any modules it loads (that is, resolves symlinks), and then looks for their dependencies in the `node_modules`